 Most attorneys have been trained to process information logically.
 You can expect the attorney to ask you many questions that are designed to help them understand what happened and why.

 Your injuries and treatment

-Another area of importance for your initial consultation are the injuries that you suffered in an accident.
-The attorneys will want to know the following:
+Another area of importance for your initial consultation is the injuries that you suffered in an accident.
+A lawyer for a truck accident in Houston will want to know the following:

 - When you were first treated and where?

 - Were you admitted to the hospital?

 - Any follow-up treatment you have received since the accident.

 - Any prescriptions for medication that you have been given because of the accident.